EranBoudjnah/CleanArchitectureGenerator/README.md

     Generate a new Clean Architecture package with domain, presentation, and UI layers --no-compose | -nc
-    Disable Compose support for the preceding architecture package
+    Disable Compose support for the preceding architecture package --ktlint | -kl
+    Enable ktlint for the preceding architecture package --detekt | -d
+    Enable detekt for the preceding architecture package
 ```

 ##### New Feature Options